HeldLab/ProteoSushi/README.md

     - Choose the MaxQuant output folder with the evidence.txt and summary.txt files inside (any extra files will not be used)

+    - In the example files from [GitHub](https://github.com/HeldLab/ProteoSushi/tree/master/proteosushi/examples), the maxquant folder is located in `Proteosushi-master/proteosushi/examples` and named "txt".

 - Mascot

     - Choose the annotated Mascot output file, should be a CSV file

+    - The example file from [GitHub](https://github.com/HeldLab/ProteoSushi/tree/master/proteosushi/examples) is located in `Proteosushi-master/proteosushi/examples` and named "MascotEGFR.csv"

 - Generic

     - Choose the output from any search engine, however, it must have a peptide sequence and peptide modified sequence columns (along with a quantitation column labeled “Intensity” if you choose that option)

+    - The example file from [GitHub](https://github.com/HeldLab/ProteoSushi/tree/master/proteosushi/examples) is located in `Proteosushi-master/proteosushi/examples` and named "EGFR_Skyline_data.csv"

 ProteoSushi will then parse the file to autofill some information (Species ID, Max missed cleavages, protease) and add the option to choose the PTM(s) to use in the analysis

 ![GUI with Search Engine Selected](search_engine_gui.png)

-Choose the PTM(s) that will be used in the analysis.
+**Choose the PTM(s)** that will be used in the analysis.
 The options available are dynamic and will change based on the file provided.
 (Note: If there are many different PTMs in the file, you may need to move the ProteoSushi window horizontally as they will all be in the same line)

+For the example files, the PTMs that appear are different
+- For Maxquant, choose the "Carbamidomethyl (C)" PTM
+- For Mascot, choose the "carbamidomethyl (c)" PTM
+- For Generic, choose the "C[+57]" PTM

 Next, choose the FASTA Uniprot proteome to use in ProteoSushi.

+The example files are based on the "Uni-Hum-Ref-20141022.fasta" file located in "Proteosushi-master/proteosushi/examples/fastas", so this is the file that should be used.

 If not already filled in, specify the number of **maximum allowed missed cleavages** for a given peptide (usually about 3).
 A higher number will cause the analysis to take longer, but can allow for more matches (possibly).
 It is usually best to stay consistent with what was chosen for the search engine originally.
+The Generic search engine option will not fill in the missed cleavages, so for the example, use 3.

 If not correctly filled in, specify the **protease** used in the sample digestion step.
 Possible proteases are specified if you hover the cursor over the text here.